rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

     And it was made with cherubims and palm trees, so that a palm tree was between a cherub and a cherub; and every cherub had two faces;
     So that the face of a man was toward the palm tree on the one side, and the face of a young lion toward the palm tree on the other side: it was made through all the house round about.

+iconoclasts are themselves evidence of ancient veneration of icons.